tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 **How did this roster happen?** You already know how this roster happened.
 Well, most of the roster anyway.
 After TI11, Nightfall got replaced by Saberlight from TSM.
 Great, you're all caught up.

 The *organization*, on the other hand.
 How did that happen?
-I mean, it's not like some multibillion-dollar company's just gonna randomly decide to start investing in esports while the bubble is popping and sponsor a bunch of superstars playing in one of the most expensive yet competitively starved regions in *Dota 2* of all games.
+I mean, it's not like some multibillion-dollar company's just gonna randomly decide to start investing in esports while the bubble is popping and sponsor a bunch of superstars recently dropped by their org and playing in one of the most expensive yet competitively starved regions in *Dota 2* of all games.

 But that's exactly what happened.